Help! Why Don’t Edibles Get Me High?

 why dont edibles get me high

-By Nick Congleton Updated March 8th
+By Nick Congleton Updated September 3rd

 Medically reviewed by Dr. Brian Kessler, MD

 It might sound odd, but it happens.
 Edibles aren’t metabolized in the body the same way smoking cannabis is.
-This leads to a different set of circumstances that can impact how edibles affect the consumer.
+This leads to different circumstances that can impact how edibles affect the consumer.
 It’s not uncommon for edibles to deliver more muted effects than anticipated, and there are signs and situations to look out for.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.